Stefan-Code/gglsbl3/README.md

     sbl.update_hash_prefix_cache()
 ```

-*On a first run it may take up to several hours to complete the sync*
+*On a first run it may take up to several hours to complete the sync, you may also have to run it several times*

 ###### URL lookup